 Aaron McQuade joined CAPH/SNI in March 2015 as the Associate Director of Communications for both organizations, creating and overseeing publications and materials while working with media and providing support to Communications leads at member systems.
 Prior to that, he served as Senior Communications Associate for education advocacy organization Partnership for Children and Youth where he worked on the HousEd program, supporting collaboration between local schools and affordable housing communities.

 Aaron had previously served as Director of News and Media Strategy for LGBTQ equality organization GLAAD, where he led local and national campaigns for marriage equality, nondiscrimination protections, and accurate media representation.
 Aaron began his media career as a reporter for Sirius XM radio, before becoming a producer and morning news anchor.
 His writing has appeared in the Los Angeles Times, Washington Post, Boston Globe, and numerous other outlets.
-He is a founding member of the Nike LGBT Sports Coalition, and was a guest speaker at the NFL’s inaugural diversity summit.
+He is a founding member of the Nike LGBT Sports Coalition, and was a speaker at the NFL’s inaugural diversity summit.
 Aaron lives in Oakland with his wife, two daughters, and three cats.

 Kristina Mody joined SNI in late 2014.
 As Senior Program Associate, Kristina leads member technical assistance for several key Medi-Cal 1115 waiver programs, including Public Hospital Redesign and Incentives in Medi-Cal (PRIME) and the Global Payment Program (GPP), as well as SNI’s data analytics portfolio.